Paris FC

-Paris Football Club (French pronunciation: [paʁi futbol klœb]), commonly referred to as Paris FC or simply PFC, is a French professional football club based in Paris, France, which competes in Ligue 1, the top division of French football.
+Paris Football Club (French pronunciation: [paʁi futbol klœb]), commonly referred to as Paris FC, PFC or Paris, are a French professional football club based in Paris, France, which competes in Ligue 1, the top division of French football.

-Founded in 1969, the club merged with Stade Saint-Germain to form Paris Saint-Germain in 1970, but it eventually spun-off in 1972.
-They are nicknamed the Les Bleus (The Blues) for their shirt colour, and their crest features the Eiffel Tower.
-Since 2025, Paris FC has been playing at the Stade Jean-Bouin, located in the 16th arrondissement of Paris across the street from Paris Saint-Germain’s Parc des Princes.

-After the club split from Paris Saint-Germain, unlike their counterpart, they struggled to establish themselves in the ranks of French football, playing mostly in the amateur divisions before regaining professional status in 2015.
-Following a decade in Ligue 2, they were promoted back to Ligue 1 in 2025 after a 46-year absence.
+Founded in 1969, the club merged with Stade Saint-Germain to form Paris Saint-Germain (PSG) in 1970, but it spun off in 1972.
+They are nicknamed Les Bleus (The Blues) for their shirt colour, and their crest features the Eiffel Tower.
+Since 2025, Paris FC has been playing at the Stade Jean-Bouin, located in the 16th arrondissement of Paris across the street from PSG's Parc des Princes.
+Unlike their counterpart, they struggled to establish themselves in the ranks of French football, returning to Ligue 1 in 2025.

 Since 2024, Paris FC have been majority-owned by the Arnault family's Agache Sport, which currently holds 52.4% of the shares.
-Austrian conglomerate Red Bull GmbH owns 10.6%, Alter Paris led by Pierre Ferracci owns 29.8%, and BRI Sports Holdings owns 7.2% of the club's shares.
+Alter Paris led by Pierre Ferracci owns 29.8%, Austrian conglomerate Red Bull GmbH owns 10.6%, and BRI Sports Holdings owns 7.2% of the club's shares.